kivikko/json/README.md

 While `JsonUtils` provides a standalone and easily integratable JSON serialization and deserialization solution, it is important to note that due to its simplicity, there is a trade-off with performance.

-In benchmark tests, the performance of `JsonUtils` was approximately 2 times slower than that of `Newtonsoft.Json` and 2.5 times slower than that of `System.Text.Json`.
+In benchmark tests, the performance of `JsonUtils` was approximately 2 times slower than that of [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) and 2.5 times slower than that of [System.Text.Json](https://www.nuget.org/packages/System.Text.Json).

-`BenchmarkDotNet v0.13.12`, Windows 11 (10.0.22621.3155/22H2/2022Update/SunValley2)
+[BenchmarkDotNet](https://www.nuget.org/packages/BenchmarkDotNet) `v0.13.12`, Windows 11 (10.0.22621.3155/22H2/2022Update/SunValley2)

 Intel Core i7-10510U CPU 1.80GHz, 1 CPU, 8 logical and 4 physical cores